AbelG101/Ruby--school-library/README.md

-# Vet Clinic Database
+# School library

-> School library is a fully OOP library managment system built using ruby .
+> School library is a fully OOP library managment system built using ruby the user has the ability to add books, persons and create rentals for specific books.

 ## Live Demo